event-driven-architecture-poc/event-driven-architecture-poc.github.io/index.md

 3. The Order Event Service writes an `order-created` event to the event store and publishes the event.
 4. The following applications will subscribe to and process the `order-created` event:
     - **Notification Service**: Will send out an order received email to the customer.
-    - **Payment Service**: Will make an API call to the Order Event Service to write a `payment-auth-in-progress` event to the event store.
+    - **Payment Service**: The Payment Service will make an API call to the Order Event Service to write a `payment-auth-in-progress` event to the event store on the condition that the order is not in a cancelled state.
 Once complete, it will derive the current order state from the Order Event Service and attempt the payment authorization.
-If the payment authorization is successful, it will make another API call to the Order Event Service to write a `payment-captured` event to the event store and publish it.
+If the payment authorization is successful, it will make another API call to the Order Event Service to write a `payment-authorized` event to the event store and publish it.
 However, if the payment authorization fails, it will make an API call to the Order Event Service to write a `payment-auth-failed` event to the event store and publish it.
 The Order Notification Service would then consume the `payment-auth-failed` event and send out a payment authorization failed email to the customer.
-5. The Shipping Service will subscribe to and process the `payment-captured` event.
-It will make an API call to the Order Event Service to write a `shipping-preparation-in-progress` event to the event store.
+5. The Shipping Service will subscribe to and process the `payment-authorized` event.
+It will make an API call to the Order Event Service to write a `shipping-preparation-in-progress` event to the event store on the condition that the order is not in a cancelled state.
 Once complete, it will derive the current order state from the Order Event Service and begin the shipping preparation process.
-If the shipping preparation is successful, it will make another API call to the Order Event Service to write a `shipping-prepared` event to the event store.
+If the shipping preparation is successful, it will make another API call to the Order Event Service to write a `shipping-prepared` event to the event store and publish it.
 6. The Shipping Service receives a request indicating the order has been shipped out.
 It will make an API call to the Order Event Service to write a `shipped` event to the event store and publish it.
-7. The Notification Service subscribes to and processes the `shipped` event and will send out an order shipped email to the customer.
+7. The following applications will subscribe to and process the `shipped` event:
+       - **Notification Service**: Will send out an order shipped email to the customer
+       - **Payment Service**: Will attempt a payment capture and then make an API call to the Order Event Service to write a `payment-captured` event to the event store.

 #### Payment Update
 Payment updates will work as follows:
 1. The API Gateway receives a payment update request.
 2. The API Gateway makes an API call to the Order Event Service to update payment.
 This request will contain the updated payment information.
 3. The Order Event Service determines if the payment can be updated according to some business rules.
+Payment cannot be updated under the following conditions:
+    - there is a `payment-auth-in-progress` event in the event store but no succeeding `payment-authorized` or `payment-auth-failed` event in the event store
+    - there is a `payment-authorized` event in the event store
-In this instance, payment can only be updated if there are no `payment-auth-in-progress` or `order-cancelled` events in the event store.
+    - there is an `order-cancelled` event in the event store
-4. If the payment can be updated, the Order Event Service will write a `payment-updated` event to the event store.
+4. If the payment can be updated, the Order Event Service will write a `payment-updated` event to the event store and publish it.
 If not, an error response will be returned.
+5. The Payment Service will subscribe to and process the `payment-updated` event.
+    - If the Payment Service receives an `order-created` event before it receives the `payment-updated` event, then it will discard the `order-created` event.
+When it receives the `payment-updated` event, it will attempt authorization.
-5. When the Payment Service processes an `order-created` event, it will use the updated payment information.
+    - If the Payment Service receives a `payment-updated` event before it has received an `order-created` event, then it will simply discard the `payment-updated` event.
+When it receives the `order-created` event, it will attempt authorization.
+    - If the Payment Service had already previously processed an `order-created` event (in which case we know that it would have resulted in a payment authorization failure), then it will attempt authorization once it receives the `payment-updated` event.
+    - If there were multiple payment updates done, only the latest `payment-updated` event will be processed.

 #### Shipping Address Update
 Shipping address updates will work as follows:
 1. The API Gateway receives a shipping address update request.
 2. The API Gateway makes an API call to the Order Event Service to update shipping address.
 This request will contain the updated shipping address information.
 3. The Order Event Service determines if the shipping address can be updated according to some business rules.
 In this instance, shipping address can only be updated if there are no `shipping-preparation-in-progress` or `order-cancelled` events in the event store.
 4. If the shipping address can be updated, the Order Event Service will write a `shipping-address-updated` event to the event store.
 If not, an error response will be returned.
-5. When the Shipping Service processes a `payment-captured` event, it will use the updated shipping address.
+5. When the Shipping Service processes a `payment-authorized` event, it will use the updated shipping address.

 #### Order Cancellation
 Order cancellations will work as follows: